kyle782/Eventile/GitHubPages/PROJECTPLAN.md

+## Description

+EvenTile is the one stop shop for events happening across the major event platforms (EventBrite, Ticketmaster, etc) on the internet.
+EvenTile allows for users to search for events across the major platforms and displays the events as tiles in their dashboard.
+EvenTile also allows users to create their own customized profile where they can pick and choose event categories that they are interested in.
+The users will then be notified of events matching their interest.
+Below are some of the basic features that will be implemented in EvenTile.

 ## Basic Features

 **_User Profile Stores Information_** <br>
+  Users of EvenTile can sign up for a profile where they will be asked to provide their interests in terms of event categories.
+Such categories are decided depending on the APIs of the various event platforms that EvenTile will be pulling from.
+Examples are concerts, seminars, parties, etc.

 **_Suggested events_** <br>
   Based on themes either manually entered by the user or taken from the events themselves, Eventile notifies the user of events they may prefer.
 User profile information like this is stored in our database and the themes to categorize events come with the events found by API calls to Eventbrite, Ticketmaster, or Eventful.